 - When are you getting married?
 Have you set a date?
-We’re thinking of a spring wedding.
-Or: We’ve decided on a one-year engagement to give us time to plan all the details.
+“We’re thinking of a spring wedding.”
+Or: “We’ve decided on a one-year engagement to give us time to plan all the details.”

 - Am I invited?
-Important tip: Don’t commit to inviting someone that may not make the guest list.
-In the early stages of sharing your news, you haven’t had time to determine whom you will and won’t be able to include, so unless you’re 100% sure someone makes the cut, don’t commit.
-Be polite but vague, something like: We haven’t finalized our wedding plans, but I think we may be keeping it fairly small.
+Don’t commit to inviting someone that may not make the guest list.
+In the early stages of sharing your news, you haven’t had time to determine whom you will and won’t be able to include, so unless you’re 100% sure someone will make the cut, don’t commit.
+Be polite but vague, something like: “We haven’t finalized our wedding plans, but I think we may be keeping it fairly small.”

 - Am I in the wedding?
-Important tip: Don’t ask someone to be in your wedding party until you know the details and associated costs.
+Don’t ask someone to be in your wedding party until you know the details and associated costs.
 Wait until you have a good idea where your wedding will be and what costs your wedding party will be expected to pay.
 Figure out what type of wedding you want first; for example, do you want a destination wedding?
-This will likely add additional expenses for your wedding party.
+This will likely result in additional expenses for your wedding party.
 When inviting your attendants, discuss the cost up front before they commit.
 If they can’t afford it, let them decline gracefully and tell them you understand.

 The time of year you chose is key to your wedding planning.
 The most popular wedding months are (in this order):